ekmadsen/Logging/README.md

 * Targets .NET Standard 2.0 so it may be used in .NET Core or .NET Framework runtimes.
 * Writes tracing, performance, and metric logs.
 * Writes to files (one file each for tracing, performance, and metric) or a database.
-* Writes to both files and a database via the[ConsolidatedLogger](https://github.com/ekmadsen/Logging/blob/master/Logging/ConsolidatedLogger.cs) class.
+* Writes to both files and a database via the [ConsolidatedLogger](https://github.com/ekmadsen/Logging/blob/master/Logging/ConsolidatedLogger.cs) class.
 Why write to both targets?
-You could configure the file and database logger differently or enable one of the loggers to send trace messages to the Console in addition to its target.
+You could configure the file and database loggers differently or enable one of the loggers to send trace messages to the Console in addition to its target.
+Typically, I write only to a database logger.
 * Includes a CorrelationId so you may see related messages across tracing, performance, and metric logs.
 * Configurable
   * AppName and ProcessName.
 The ProcessName is meant to indicate the layer in your n-tier application architecture, such as "Website", "Service", or "Data Load".